 Service learning integrates community service with instruction and reflection.
 An element of SkillsUSA’s suggested program of work for college/postsecondary chapters, the program was developed to meet the needs of diverse campus situations.
 As it’s being piloted at several sites, campus administrators are discovering how adding SkillsUSA enhances their curricula.

-“Service learning should happen in the classroom, and if it’s done under the umbrella of SkillsUSA, then that classroom becomes the chapter, and the chapter can have a cohesive unit that’s interfacing with the community,” explains Heidi Ambrose, SkillsUSA’s associate director of program development.
+“Service learning should happen in the classroom, and if it’s done under the umbrella of SkillsUSA, then that classroom becomes the chapter, and the chapter can have a cohesive unit that’s interfacing with the community,” explains Heidi Walsh, SkillsUSA’s associate director of program development.
 “For our college/postsecondary chapters who are struggling with how to run a chapter on a campus, this is the way to do it.”

 Service learning is a graded component.
 “It’s not enough to just put in the hours at an agency, at a school or on a project,” says Barbara Wallace, developmental education director at the University of Cincinnati’s Clermont College.
 “The learning is what’s graded, and very typically here, the learning is made evident through journal writing, an essay or a presentation.
 That’s how you can tell that the knowledge was obtained, and the service connects directly to the curriculum in the class.”